Kapiainen/SublimePapyrus/README.md

 Version 2.6.0 - 2016/MM/DD:

 **Core**
-  - Added setting for toggling displaying docstrings in function call tooltips.
+  - Added a setting that toggles displaying docstrings in function call tooltips.
-  - Added a warning to the build system framework for when an import path defined in a module's settings does not actually exist.
+  - Added a warning to the build system framework for when an import path defined in a module's settings does not actually exist on the filesystem.

 **Skyrim**
-  - Added docstring support to scriptheaders, functions, events (not used in scripts according to the CK wiki, but not disallowed by the reference compiler), and properties.
+  - Added docstring support to classes representing scriptheaders, functions, events (not used in scripts according to the CK wiki, but not disallowed by the reference compiler), and properties.
-  - Added support for showing docstrings in tooltips for function and event calls.
+  - Added support for displaying docstrings in tooltips for function and event calls.

 Version 2.5.0 - 2016/05/05: